liberize/ssc/README.md

 This is a simple tool to turn shell/python/perl script to binary, inspired by shc.

-sshc itself is not a compiler such as cc, it rather encodes a shell/python/perl script and generates c++ source code.
+ssc itself is not a compiler such as cc, it rather encodes a shell/python/perl script and generates c++ source code.
 It then uses the system compiler to compile a binary which behaves exactly like the original script.
 Upon execution, the compiled binary will decode and pipe the script code to child shell/python/perl process to execute.

 **This tool doesn't generate standalone binary.
 A script interpreter is neccessary for the binary to run.**